Acyclic Conjunctive Regular Path Queries are no Harder than Corresponding Conjunctive Queries: Introduction

-Recent work~\cite{crpq-icdt26} has introduced an output-sensitive algorithm for evaluating acyclic \crpqs.
-At a high-level, you can think of their algorithm as ``lifting'' the Yannakakis algorithm~\cite{Yannakakis81} from acyclic conjunctive queries (CQs) to acyclic \crpqs.
-Let's take the query $Q_1$ above.
-We cannot obtain an output-sensitive algorithm for $Q_1$ by simply evaluating each RPQ $\regpath{R_i}(X, Y_i)$ independently using the algorithm from~\cite{rpq-pods25} and then joining their outputs.
-This is because the output of each RPQ $\regpath{R_i}(X, Y_i)$ could be much larger than the final output of $Q_1$ itself.
-Instead, the main insight from~\cite{crpq-icdt26} is to start by ``calibrating'' the \rpqs $\regpath{R_i}(X, Y_i)$ with each other before invoking the algorithm from~\cite{rpq-pods25} on them and joining their outputs.
-The calibration filters out vertices that don't contribute to the final output, similar to the calibration passes in the original Yannakakis algorithm~\cite{Yannakakis81}.
-Using this insight, the authors from~\cite{crpq-icdt26} show how to evaluate any acyclic \crpq that is {\em free-connex} in time $O(N + N\cdot \out^{1/2} + \out)$, where $\out$ is the output size.
-This applies to the example query $Q_1$ above.
-However, acyclic \crpqs that are not free-connex turn out to be more challenging.
-Such queries are transformed in~\cite{crpq-icdt26} into free-connex queries by ``promoting'' some non-free variables to become free.
+Extending the approach from~\cite{crpq-icdt26} from free-connex \crpqs to acyclic \crpqs that are {\em not} free-connex turns out to be more challenging.
+Such non-free-connex queries are transformed in~\cite{crpq-icdt26} into free-connex ones by ``promoting'' some non-free variables to become free.
 For example, $Q_2$ above can be transformed into a free-connex query by promoting $X$ to become free, thus obtaining $Q_1$.
 Using this approach, the authors of~\cite{crpq-icdt26} obtain a ``weak'' output-sensitive algorithm for $Q_2$ whose runtime is $O(N + N \cdot \out_1^{1/2} + \out_1)$ where $\out_1$ is the output size of the {\em transformed query} $Q_1$, which could be much larger than the original output size $\out_2$ of $Q_2$.
 To rewrite the runtime in terms of the original output size $\out_2$, the authors use a weak upper bound of $\out_1 \leq \out_2 \cdot |V|$, which gives a runtime of $O(N + N \cdot \out_2^{1/2} \cdot |V|^{1/2} + \out_2 \cdot |V|)$.
 This is unsatisfactory because it introduces a new parameter $|V|$ into the runtime, is still a loose bound for many input instances, and doesn't address non-free-connex queries at a fundamental level.
 Instead, it over-approximates them using blackbox algorithms that were not designed for them.
 In the worst case, $|V|$ could be as large as $N$, making the runtime $O(N + N^{3/2} \cdot \out_2^{1/2} + N \cdot \out_2)$, which can be significantly improved as we explain below.

 Instead, in this paper, we develop a custom-made approach for acyclic \crpqs, both free-connex and non-free-connex, where the concept of ``free-connex'' naturally occurs at the heart of our approach.
 Its complexity depends on $N$, $\out$, and a parameter of the query $Q$, which has been known in the literature on CQs for many years under different names~\cite{DBLP:journals/tods/OlteanuZ15,faq}, but was recently referred to as the {\em free-connex fractional hypertree width}, of the query $Q$~\cite{xiao-os-yannakakis}, denoted $\fnfhtw(Q)$.\footnote{In particular, the free-connex fractional hypertree width is just like the fractional hypertree width except that we only consider {\em free-connex} tree decompositions~\cite{BaganDG07}.
 See Sec.~\ref{subsec:width-measures}.} The free-connex fractional hypertree width is a measure of how far a query is from being free-connex.
 It is traditionally defined for \cqs, but we extend it to \crpqs in the natural way.
 Its value is 1 when the query is free-connex, and it increases as the query becomes ``less'' free-connex.
 For example, the query $Q_1$ above has $\fnfhtw(Q_1) = 1$ since it is free-connex, while $Q_2$ has $\fnfhtw(Q_2) = 3$.
 Our main result says that any acyclic \crpq $Q$ can be evaluated in the following time, in data complexity: